inframate/adapt-vagrantbox/README.md

 # adapt-vagrantbox
 a powershell script to adapt a centOS vagrantbox and push it to the local vagrant box repository
-- create a vagrantfile to :
+- Uses a vagrantfile to :
     - provision a shared SSH key (uses the key in ~/.ssh/id_rsa)
     - update package list
     - setup timezone